Tangoe/Mobile-Procurement-API-Documentation/concepts/security/index.md

 logoTangoe: tangoe-logo_125.png
 ---

-# Concepts - Security
+# Authentication and Security

-text here
+[HOW TO AUTHENTICATE AN API CALL]

+[GRANT TYPES: Implicit, Resource Owner Password Credentials]